-- Establish a Private Renters Association, led by renters, to provide mutual support and advocacy for the 15,000 families that are renting privately within the borough. - Work with residents to support the development of local community-led housing initiatives, including Community Land Trusts, to provide solutions to local housing issues, deliver genuinely affordable homes and build strong - Work to end the need for families who face eviction to stay in bed and breakfast temporary accommodation and invest £20m in 100 new safe and secure places for people to stay. - Invest £400m in the council's housing, ensuring everyone can live in a safe, secure, and healthy - Push developers to deliver even more genuinely pushing the overall number of affordable homes built in the borough well above 35%. - Deliver 4,000 new genuinely affordable homes across the borough and ensure Ealing residents and key workers have priority to access new affordable homes in the borough
+- Establish a Private Renters Association, led by renters, to provide mutual support and advocacy for the 15,000 families that are renting privately within the borough. - Work with residents to support the development of local community-led housing initiatives, including Community Land Trusts, to provide solutions to local housing issues, deliver genuinely affordable homes and build strong communities. - Work to end the need for families who face eviction to stay in bed and breakfast temporary accommodation and invest £20m in 100 new safe and secure places for people to stay. - Invest £400m in the council's housing, ensuring everyone can live in a safe, secure, and healthy - Push developers to deliver even more genuinely affordable homes in new developments and pushing the overall number of affordable homes built in the borough well above 35%. - Deliver 4,000 new genuinely affordable homes across the borough and ensure Ealing residents